ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 **New in Version 4.2.6.1**

-* Fixed: PHP error sometimes thrown when accessing admin in multisite installations.
+* Fixed: PHP error sometimes thrown when accessing the admin panel in multisite installations.

 **New in Version 4.2.6**